rhdsmnd/rhdsmnd.github.io/_posts/2018-6-28-breathless.md

 what do I say?

-do you remember when I sank that cup and won the game and your arm grazed my shoulder in felicity transferring static electricity we celebrated the celebration the moment of college consummation
+do you remember when I sank that cup and won the game and<br>
+your arm grazed my shoulder in felicity<br>
+transferring static electricity<br>
+we celebrated the celebration<br>
+the moment of college consummation

 No, you would not remember and just say no and look at me funny

-it's been so long; you thought you were above me before.
+it's been so long; you thought you were above me before.<br>
 I loved you, though, in the brief moments we felt

 before you brushed me off